jjatria/AI-FANN/README.md

 # METHODS

+Methods described below include readers, mutators, and methods that operate on the internal state of the network in more complex ways.

+Some methods, like [num-inputs](#num-inputs) are only for reading the internal state of the network, and will always return the value that was requested.

+Other methods, like [activation-function](#activation-function) will act as both readers and mutators depending on the arguments that are passed.

+When acting as readers, named parameters may be used to specify the scope of the reading.
+Some of these may be mandatory.

+When acting as mutators, the new value should be passed as one or more positional arguments, with any named parameters specifying the possible scope of the mutation.
+All mutators always return the calling object, to allow for chaining.
+These will be marked in the signatures as `returns self`.

+Most other methods, like [reset-error](#reset-error) or [train](#train), will also return the calling object, and may take named parameters.
+Some methods have different return values, like [test](#test) or [save](#save) that reflect the result of the operation.
+In all cases, the signature should specify the return value.

-The methods described below follow roughly the same structure as that used in the documentation of [`libfann`](http://libfann.github.io/fann/docs).
+The sections below follow roughly the same structure as that used in the documentation of [libfann](http://libfann.github.io/fann/docs).

 Whenever possible, the underlying method that is being called will be indicated next to the method signatures.

-Please refer to the `libfann` documentation for additional details.
+Please refer to the libfann documentation for additional details.

 ## Creation and Execution